MINISO: Global expansion

-It first began expanding in Asian countries, including Taiwan, Hong Kong, Cambodia, Nepal, Macau, India, Pakistan, Mongolia, Kazakhstan, South Korea, North Korea, Indonesia, Malaysia, Singapore, Vietnam, Sri Lanka, the Philippines, Thailand and Bangladesh.
+It first began expanding in Asian countries and regions, including Taiwan, Hong Kong, Cambodia, Nepal, Macau, India, Pakistan, Mongolia, Kazakhstan, South Korea, North Korea, Indonesia, Malaysia, Singapore, Vietnam, Sri Lanka, the Philippines, Thailand and Bangladesh.
 Sales in one store in Vietnam on its opening day exceeded $10,000 in one hour.
 Its Japanese branch closed in 2020 due to the pandemic.
 MINISO's store in Pyongyang was the first and only foreign-branded chain store in North Korea.
 It opened its first Australian store in early 2017.

 On 27 May 2016, MINISO opened its first Thai store in Seacon Square Srinakarin, Bangkok, operating under the name of Miniso (Thailand) Company Limited, which Singtai Trading Company Limited is the sole importer.
 Currently, MINISO has a total of 52 branches in Thailand.

 MINISO currently operates 294 stores in North America and 598 in Latin America.
-Its first U.S. store opened in Pasadena in April 2017.
+Its first U.S. store opened in Pasadena, California in April 2017.

 In Central America, MINISO opened its first store in Panama in 2018.
 They had opened four more stores there by October that year.
 They also started operations in Costa Rica in 2019, where there are currently 10 stores.